 For Mobile we Utilised Storybook

 The mobile development team uses Storybook to store and document all re-usable components.
 I started working with the Product Owner and Tech Lead to create a Storybook view for the mobile app that didn't require the developer's time to access it.
-This added another step to our design sign-off process (something I introduced) but it ensures that components are built right the first time so that the Design Libraries match Storybook and the live product.
+This added another step to our design sign-off process (something I introduced) but it ensures that components are built right the first time, so that our Design Libraries match Storybook and the live product.

 Where Storybook was not Possible, we Introduced Style Guides